tryh4rd3r-team/collaborative/Java Deserialization/README.md

 * "**-k**", "**--secretkey**": The secret key for encryption in OpenSSL.
 * "**-m**", "**--hmacKey**": The HMAC key for encoding the HMAC payload.
 * "**-p**", "**--payload-type**": The vulnerable Java payload.
-* "**-x**", "**--testrce**": The has been added in order to get a legit proof of concept, with the -x in place the -c "command" will be replaced by 3 pings to your own computer.
-While the pings will execute on the remote sysem our script starts listening on own computer for ping requests.
+* "**-x**", "**--testrce**": The test has been added in order to get a proof of concept. with the -x in place the -c "command" will be replaced by 3 pings to our own computer.
+While the pings will execute on the remote system our script starts listening on own computer for ping requests.
 The captured ping request will provide proof of remote code execution.